Partners Group: Early history (1996-2010)

-Beginning in late 2004, Partners Group made a number of announcements about the opening of new global offices.
-This began with the Asia Pacific region, with the opening of an office in Singapore in December 2004.
-The regional office would be responsible for the Asian-focused fund of funds and the investment firm's push into Asia.
-Christoph Rubeli was responsible for overseeing the expansion.
-Partners Group Singapore has since become an important regional office for the investment firm, reaching the operational milestone of 20 years in 2024.
-In March 2005, the investment firm opened its first UK-based office in London due to its growing investor base in the region.
-Erik Kaas of PG's executive board would manage the UK operations.
 By 2005, Partners Group had $6 billion in assets under management, and was benefitting from the growing private equity industry.
 The Financial Times reported that private equity funds had raised $60 billion in first half of 2005 compared with $90 billion for the whole of 2004, demonstrating a growing demand for private equity.
 Wietlisbach was quoted stating he saw continued growth in the industry as "generalist funds will struggle to attract new money."
 Partners Group reported in its 2007 annual report that the firm had undergone a period of rapid expansion over the previous 24 months.
 During that time, it has more than doubled its assets under management, employee numbers and its annual net profit figure.
-Two years after launching its first Asian private equity fund, the firm expanded its presence in Asia with the opening of its Japanese office in the country's capital Tokyo.
 As an early investor in Swiss-based semi-conductor manufacturer u-blox, Partners Group benefitted when the company announced it would be going public by the end of 2007.

 On February 6, 2009, Partners Group announced that Peter Wuffli would be joining its board of directors.
 Wuffli had previously served as CEO UBS AG until 2007.
 Partners Group launched the Private Equity Master Fund in 2009.
 The fund was one of the first to meet the requirements of the Investment Company Act of 1940, and one of the first SEC-regulated funds available in the United States.
 Since its launch, the fund has consistently remained as largest entrant in this sector with US$16 billion in assets in 2024.
 According to the firm's 2010 Annual Report, total assets under management grew from €17.3 billion in 2009 to €21.4 billion in 2010.